Psychological Development & Life Cycle

 Awareness and development of a gay, lesbian, or bisexual (GLB) identity is not a single event, but a process, usually a lifelong process that parallels one’s development as a person.
 Coming out to oneself encompasses events such as awareness of a first same-sex attraction or crush, first same-sex kiss, feelings of being “different” from peers as a child or adolescent, self-questioning (“Am I gay?”), the first experience of going to a social event (e.g., a gay dance a gay bar, or a gay pride parade), self-labeling (“I am gay”), and many other events in a person’s life.

 Not every person who becomes aware of same-sex attractions or desire ends up identifying as GLB.
-The person may accept or reject such feelings, and accordingly adopt a GLB identity or not .
+The person may accept or reject such feelings, and accordingly adopt a GLB identity or not.
 Over time, a person may become more or less accepting of his or her homosexual feelings and his or her sense of identity may shift.

 A well-intentioned therapist treating a patient who is struggling with whether he or she is gay or lesbian may be tempted to quickly push a resolution.
-Comments such as, “You just have to accept that you’re gay,” or, “It’s really OK to be a lesbian” may be well-meaning, but are generally not helpful to the person in the midst of an intrapsychic conflict, and may even drive the person from treatment.
+Comments such as, “You just have to accept that you’re gay,” or, “It’s really OK to be a lesbian” may be well-meaning, but are generally not helpful to the person in the midst of an internal conflict, and may even drive the person from treatment.
 It is also not uncommon for an adolescent or adult questioning his or her sexuality to ask the therapist, "Do you think I’m gay?"
 Again, rendering an opinion on how the therapist thinks the patient will (or should) work out his or her identity is generally not a helpful intervention.
 (See also the Psychotherapy module)

 From Drescher (2004)